-GGA Hub Steering Committee
+Hub Steering Committee

 GGA has a steering committee to oversee the SW WA Hub project governance.
-This comprises two GGA representatives and three industry representatives chosen for their experience and broad understanding of the WA agricultural context.
+This comprises two GGA representatives and two industry representatives chosen for their experience and broad understanding of the WA agricultural context.

 National Hubs at a Glance